HinodeXRT/xrtpy/docs/getting_started.rst

         Visible light shutter position.
 Reference the Section 3.5 `XRT Mechanisms` in the `SolarSoft XRT Analysis Guide`_ for more information about 'Open' shutter position.
     #. *G-band*
         The G-Band filter allows visible light into the telescope and onto the CCD.
+XRTpy does not calculate the effective area or the temperature response for the G-Band filter.

 .. note::
     Filters are expressed by their abbreviation when used in XRTpy.
 For example, if we want to explore the filter channel